 How to Make Goat Cheese Garlic Bread

-This cheesy garlic bread comes together in just 7 steps.
+This cheesy bread comes together in just a few easy steps.
 You basically slice the loaf in half, mix together the spread, apply it to the bread, and bake!
 Note: your kitchen will smell amazing, you’re welcome.

-Cut the Bread: Slice the Italian bread in half lengthwise and place cut side up on a large baking sheet.
+- Prep: Preheat the oven to 350ยฐF.
+Slice the Italian bread in half lengthwise and place cut side up on a large baking sheet.

 Tips for Success